Chapter 6: Syntax

 b. *They asked [CP if when the movie ends ].

-c. *We wondered [CP what whether someone had baked ].
+c. *We wondered [CP what that someone had baked ].

-From the ungrammaticality of all the sentences in (4), we can conclude that it’s impossible to include a complementizer in embedded content questions in English.
+From the ungrammaticality of all the sentences in (4), we can conclude that it’s impossible to include a complementizer in embedded content questions in English—or at least that it’s impossible in my variety of English, and very likely in yours as well.

 What about Subject-Auxiliary Inversion?
 There’s no inversion in I know what squirrels have hidden.—the auxiliary have stays after the subject squirrels—and if we try to add Subject-Auxiliary Inversion this sentence would become ungrammatical: